GOVERNING BODY INFORMATION

 •Ensuring that the curriculum for the school is balanced and broadly based

 Governors discharge the above responsibilities, together with many others, through full Governing Body meetings which take place twice each term.
-In addition to these full Governing Body meetings, the work of the Governing Body is also discharged through its 2 main sub-committees - the School Improvement & Curriculum Committee (SICC) and the Finance, Premises and Staffing Committee (FPSC) - which normally meet 3 or 4 times each year to discuss and make decisions or recommendations about a range of matters determined by their terms of reference.
+In addition to these full Governing Body meetings, the work of the Governing Body is also discharged through its 2 main sub-committees - Finance and Premises and Staffing Committee (FPSC) - which normally meet 3 or 4 times each year to discuss and make decisions or recommendations about a range of matters determined by their terms of reference.
 Governors adopt, review and monitor a range of policies that govern the operation of the school including Health and Safety, Behaviour, Curriculum and Performance Management.

 Some governors also have responsibilities for specific areas within the school such as English, Maths, Special Educational Needs, Safeguarding, and Health and Safety.
 In order to help them discharge these responsibilities, these governors come into school to observe lessons and other activities, meet staff, and meet with other professionals such as officials from the Local Authority.
 Governors also undertake a range of training activities pertinent to their roles.